the-turing-way/the-turing-way/book/website/communication/aa/misconduct.md

 * a professional writer employed to draft an article on behalf of a company.
 * a scientist could employ a professional writer to overcome a lack of writing skills, limited time or lack of knowledge of journal requirements.

-There are also ghost contributors that are contributors to a project that will never be named on academic papers such as those that collected the data, performed data analysis, make software and contribute in the other many ways to a research project.
+There are also ghost contributors that are contributors to a project but are not usually involved in the writing process.
+Therefore, these contributors are unlikely to be named on academic papers such as those that collected the data, performed data analysis, make software and contribute in the other many ways to a research project.

 It is common that those on temporary or short-term contracts, such as postdoctoral researchers, may have moved on to another project before publications are finalised.

-Voluntary work such as University students working on a project during their studies.
+This can also include voluntary work such as University students working on a project during their studies.

 These contributions may therefore be missed off the authorship of any publications even though they have contributed to the research in some way.
+Therefore, without significant effort on the part of the article writers or whoever is in over charge of the article, and also without a more inclusive authorship policy, these researchers will not get a chance for their contributions to be recognised.